neydex/Wave-Cheats/readme.md

 .zip files as folder in .minecraft/versions. (if client doesnt work try adding -noverify to jvm args)

-.jar files are mods, go to .minecraft/mods (Fabric or Forge, Doomsday is the only inject client)
+.jar files are mods, go to .minecraft/mods (Fabric or Forge)

 exe/.msi are installers.
 Just run it.